Rehearsal Dinners: What’s Involved in Planning One?

 When, When, and When?

 When does the rehearsal dinner take place?
-As mentioned earlier, the rehearsal dinner takes place the night before the wedding; it can also happen two nights before, or as a breakfast on the morning of.
+As mentioned earlier, the rehearsal dinner takes place the night before the wedding.
+It can also happen two nights before, or as a breakfast on the morning of.

 When should planning take place?
 Planning should take place early on.
 This will allow you to book caterers and a venue at least 4 – 6 months prior to the wedding date.

+We hope our blog on Rehearsal Dinners: What’s Involved in Planning One? helped you to figure out what is a reversal dinner and how to plan it successfully.
 The rehearsal dinner is one prewedding event where your bridesmaids are required in attendance, for more information on what is expected of your bridesmaids, check out The Ultimate Guide to Choosing the Perfect Bridesmaid.